 Participants receive a grant of $3000 plus a production budget of up to $1500, access to Library resources and expertise, production training, and mentorship.

-Applications for the 2022 Creators Grant are open!
+Applications for the 2022 Creators Grant have closed.

 Please apply through TMU’s Awardspring, search for “The Library DME Creators Grant”:

 Sign-up for our mailing list here and we’ll let you know right away when applications are open.

 These 5 students submitted their extraordinary project ideas back in March, just prior to the university’s closure due to COVID-19.
 When the world was trying to grapple with a global pandemic and contain the spread of a swift moving virus, these students continued to charge ahead and take hold of projects they felt passionately about.

 4th year, Business Technology Management and Co-op, Ted Rogers School of Management

 Business Technology co-op student Niya Abdullahi, is a Tech-Enthusiast and aspiring Filmmaker.
 Earlier this year, she founded Habasooda, a media platform dedicated to sharing the richness of the Muslim experience through a variety of storytelling avenues such as videos and infographics.

 With the Library DME Creators Grant, Niya is creating a documentary that explores the stigma of Mental Illness within the Muslim community.The documentary will explore the differences between mental illness and mental health while showcasing the realities of being a Muslim with a mental illness.
 “Often when one is dealing with a mental illness; they are told that their symptoms may be due to a lack of faith and/or supernatural occurrences” says Niya.The film will shed light on what a community’s denial could do to someone’s own inner battles and how we as a community can combat stigma.

 4th year, Performance Production, Faculty of Communication and Design